qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 [System calls are expensive](https://blog.codingconfessions.com/p/what-makes-system-calls-expensive).
 Replacing system calls with data can improve performance:

-- io_uring: allows submitting many IO tasks by writing into memory, then use one system call to submit them. [^io_uring_polling]
+- io_uring: allows adding many IO tasks by writing into memory, then use one system call to submit them. [^io_uring_polling]
 - Graphics API: Old OpenGL use system calls to change state and dispatch draw call.
 New Graphics APIs like Vulkan, Metal and WebGPU all use command buffer.
 Operations are turned to data in command buffer, then one system call to submit many commands.

 [^io_uring_polling]: It's possible to use polling to fully avoid system call after initial setup, but with costs.